-My absent father was never around to walk me through the adolescent process of sexual awakening, although truth be told I’m not sure having his guidance on the issue wouldn’t have necessarily been my saving grace.
+My absent father was never around to walk me through the adolescent process of sexual awakening, although truth be told I’m not sure having his guidance on the issue would have necessarily been my saving grace.
 The first time I was openly introduced to the concept of sex was through my uninspiring science teacher who spoke about sex in terms of cells, glands and reproductive organs making the experience sound more like an uneventful procedure.

 Of course like most I also had the influence of both Hollywood and pornography but both were geared toward a fantasy based approach rather than reality, needless to say there was very little information regarding the complex simplicity of feelings, joy, sensitivity or technique.